thosgood/this-weeks-finds/markdown/51-100/week080.md

 So we also demand:

-1'') Given morphisms f,g: x → y and f',g': y → z, and 2-morphisms S:
-f =\> g and T: f' =\> g', there is a 2-morphism S.T: ff' =\> gg',
-which we call the "horizontal composite" of S and T.
+1'') Given morphisms f,g: x \to y and f',g': y \to z, and 2-morphisms S: f =\> g and T: f' =\> g', there is a 2-morphism S.T: ff' =\> gg', which we call the "horizontal composite" of S and T.

 2'') Horizontal composition is associative: (S.T).U = S.(T.U).

 3'') The identities for vertical composition are also the identities for horizontal composition.
-That is, given f,g: x → y and T: f =\> g we have 1~1~x~~.T = T.1~1~y~~ = T.
+That is, given f,g: x \to y and T: f =\> g we have 1~1~x~~.T = T.1~1~y~~ = T.

 Finally, we demand the "exchange law" relating horizontal and vertical